The Hutchins School: History

 By the 1950s the school was growing too large for its inner-city site and in 1957 a new Junior School was built on an elevated site overlooking the River Derwent at Sandy Bay.
-This followed the opening at the Sandy Bay site of a sub-primary section in 1946 and the Memorial Oval and pavilion in 1955.
+This followed the opening at the Sandy Bay site of a sub-primary section in 1946 and the War Memorial Oval and DB Memorial Pavilion in 1955.
 The Senior School was later constructed on the adjacent site of the former Queenborough Cemetery, following a council referendum in which ratepayers voted '1 for educational purposes' in 1960.
 As part of this arrangement the council committed to pay for 1,900 bodies to be exhumed from the cemetery with the school funding all other exhumations.
 As of 2024, it is unclear how many bodies were actually exhumed by the council.
-By 1964 the Senior School campus encompassed a boarding house and science wing, quickly followed by an administration block and classrooms, while the Junior School campus across the road soon expanded to include a fledgling Middle School.
+By 1964 the Senior School campus encompassed a Boarding House (Burbury House), the Foster Science Wing and the Erwin Science Wing, quickly followed by an administration block and classrooms, later followed by the Ray Vincent Humanities Wing, while the Junior School campus across the road soon expanded to include a fledgling Middle School.
 The Macquarie Street building was sold in 1965, with Hutchins commencing full operations at Sandy Bay the following year.
+In the following decades, The Hutchins School expanded to include the Palfreyman Gymnasium, the Chapel of St Thomas, the Terence Butler Auditorium,the Middle School Megaquad and the John Bednall Centre for Learning Support (renamed to the John Bednall Centre for Excellence in 2014).

-In March 2024, two graves were found during earthworks for a new building at the school.
+In March 2024, two graves were found during earthworks for a new building at the school, the NJ Edwards Hub.
 An archaeology team was brought in and 1,973 human remains were exhumed upon completion of the project in late 2024.
 It is believed to be the largest mass exhumation ever undertaken in Australia.
-Due to poor management of the former cemetery it was difficult to identify most of the remains.
+Due to poor management of the former cemetery it was difficult to identify the remains.
 1,717 out of 1,973 of the bodies were identified.
 The remains were reinterred at the Cornelian Bay Cemetery.
 It is believed that hundreds of bodies remain buried under school property.